 If you complain to a bank or other provider about the sale of PPI, they must send you a final response in writing within 8 weeks of receiving your complaint.

-The bank or other provider should firstly acknowledge that they have received your complaint.
+The provider should firstly acknowledge that they have received your complaint.

 - whether your complaint has been successful or rejected, and why

 - whether they are offering to pay you back any money – and how much